Charles Tyler Olmstead: Ministry as a bishop

 In October 1902, Olmstead was elected bishop coadjutor of the Diocese of Central New York.
 He was consecrated in Grace church, Utica, N.Y. on October 2, 1902.
 His consecrators were Bishops Frederic Dan Huntington of Syracuse, Henry C. Potter of New York, and William David Walker of Western New York.
 Immediately after his consecration, Olmstead began his duties as coadjutor to Bishop Huntington.
 Huntington had been unable to perform all of his duties because of his "advanced age."

 A newspaper editorial about the election of Olmstead as Bishop Coadjutor praised him as "a man of brilliant scholarship and great activity" and as "a speaker of original and convincing power."
 Also, as "a man of strong convictions," but "nevertheless, a man of kindly disposition and sympathetic."
 Regarding his fitness for his new duties, the editorial said that "he has the executive ability to perform" them.

 Olmstead was a bishop in Diocese of Central New York for twenty-two years: as bishop coadjutor from 1902 to 1904 and as bishop diocesan from 1904 to his death in 1924.

 In 1903, on Washington's birthday, Olmstead, while bishop coadjutor, addressed the 1903 banquet of the Board of Managers of the Sons of the Revolution in the State of New York.

-Bishop Dan Huntington died in July 1904, leaving Olmstead as his successor diocesan bishop.
+Bishop Dan Huntington died in July 1904, leaving Olmstead his successor as diocesan bishop.

 A newspaper story dated October 13, 1905, was headlined "Bishop Olmstead Asks Clergymen of the Episcopal to Do All in Their Power to Keep Ladies from Showing Their Beautiful Hair."
 Olmstead was quoted as saying, "Let at least this good custom of the mothers of Israel prevail, that they pray in public with covered heads."